 Don’t kiss and tell

 When it comes to bad-mouthing your ex, zip it.
-That’s not the right way to get over a breakup.
+That’s not the right move for getting over a breakup.
 “Trash talk reflects more on you than it does on your ex,” says Masini.
 It’s not polite, attractive, or productive.
 “It drags you down into the mud when what you need is to rise above.”
 Even though you’re hurting, try to be the bigger person by staying silent about your ex.
 The exception to the rule?
 You can, of course, confide in your close friends and family.
-In a future relationship, if you find out that your partner has cheated, never do these 10 things.
+Don’t miss these signs you may be causing a toxic relationship.

 Don’t beat yourself up

-Don’t be too hard on yourself, advises Guy Winch, PhD, a Psychology Today contributor.
+Don’t be too hard on yourself when you’re getting over a breakup, advises Guy Winch, PhD, a Psychology Today contributor.
 “Remember that your ego and self-esteem are already hurting—don’t make it worse,” says Dr. Winch.
 “Be as compassionate toward yourself as you would be to a friend whose heart had just been broken,” he says.
 If you are struggling to move on, or wish for some outside clarity from someone who doesn’t know your ex, consider talking with a therapist.

 Don’t stay home